 In general data repositories and archives act to curate data, be it digital or analog, for the long term making it available for use by a variety of audiences (CCSDS 650.0-B-1 2012).
 The kinds of data a repository curates depends on that repository’s mission and can vary widely.
 For example, some repositories only acquire data from missions or projects sponsored by their funding agency, while domain specific repositories may only take data on certain topics, institutional repositories may only take data from researchers workings within that institution, and generalist repositories such as Figshare and Zenodo, may only take data that meets certain size or other constraints.
 Moreover, any given repository may fall under several categories, such as domain specific institutional repositories that only acquire data from within a certain domain and then only from researchers associated with that institute (Baker and Duerr 2017).

-Similarly, the services provided by repositories and the audiences they serve also vary extremely widely and evolve over time as recognition of the utility of the data they hold changes.
+Similarly, the services provided by repositories and the audiences they serve also vary widely and evolve over time as recognition of the utility of the data they hold changes.
 Often this leads to a general broadening of the audiences served and more recently increased recognition of the rights of communities and individuals from which the data came.
+(Baker, Duerr, and Parsons 2015?)

-A repository’s funding source(s) often determine the level of curation provided the data, though in many cases the completeness with which the provenance and metadata associated with the data depends strongly on the researchers or agencies that provided it (Baker and Duerr 2017).
+A repository’s funding source(s) often determines the level of curation provided for the data, though in many cases the completeness of the provenance and metadata associated with the data depends strongly on the researchers or agencies that provided it (Baker and Duerr 2017).
 As a result, repositories are only rarely involved in the entire data lifecycle (Ball 2012), often not playing a role until well after the data has been collected.

 Figure 1: The role of data repositories as mediators between data provided by researchers and agencies of all types and humanity in general